tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

      opaque foo<1..V>;
 ~~~~~

+With a few exceptions, CTLS replaces every integer in TLS
+with a varint.

 [[OPEN ISSUE: Should we just re-encode this directly in CBOR?.
 That might be easier for people, but I ran out of time.]]